 For more delicious nonalcoholic mixed drink ideas, check out this list of the best summer mocktails.

 If you’re at the bar and wondering what nonalcoholic drinks to order, we’ve got you covered.

 You can ask if they have any nonalcoholic beers available, or simply order your favorite soda or juice.
 Other options include:

 - Shirley Temple (ginger-ale or lemon lime soda with lime juice and grenadine)

 - Club soda and cranberry juice

 - No tequila sunrise (grenadine and orange juice)

 How Ria Health Can Help You Find Balance

 People come to Ria for different reasons.
 Some want to quit alcohol altogether, while others would like to be able to drink at a moderate level.
 Maybe you’d like to drink alcohol on some occasions, but not on others.
 One woman chose to do Dry January, which then became Dry February and Dry March.
-She added, “When the pandemic is over, I’d like to be able to go out and have a nice cocktail with my husband.”

 We can help you control alcohol, and find the amount that makes the most sense for you—whether it’s an occasional drink, or none at all.
 If you’re finding that the urge to drink is more of a duty than a pleasure, perhaps we can help you find a better way.
 Call us: We’d love to talk with you about your drinking habits, and find the best solution for you.